i-dubits/diff-capacitance-calc/README.md

 ## User interface

+Results and overall calculation progress are shown on the right panel.

-The section on the right is divided into three areas: **Semiconductor Properties** where material parameters should be entered; **Problem Formulation** for problem setup;   and **Dispersion and Approximation** for choosing the dispersion law of carriers, the type of statistics and used approximations.
-Detailed desciptions of the each field can be found below.
+The section on the left is divided into three areas: **Semiconductor Properties** where material parameters should be entered; **Problem Formulation** for problem setup;   and **Dispersion and Approximation** for choosing the dispersion law of carriers, the type of statistics and used approximations.
+Detailed description of the each field can be found below.

 <p align="center">
   <img src="gui_2.jpg" />